 This class is combined with the undergraduate, senior-level advanced EM course, but we will cover several advanced topics (see below) by meeting for an extra hour weekly.
-You will be expected to do the same homeworks as the other students, plus an additional 3 or 4 assignments.
+You will be expected to do the same homeworks as the other students, plus an additional problem or two per assignments.
 The midterms will be the same, but the final will be different for those taking the graduate version.